MonoGame/MonoGame.Samples/FuelCell/Documentation/7-FuelCell-Finishing Touches.md

 - Start and win/loss screens
 - Game status display (such as the current score and time remaining)

-Game state management is the management of different states of the game through displaying different screens and/or by logic code added to the existing code.
+Game state management is the management of different states of the game through displaying different screens using logic added to the existing code.
 Common states for a basic game include: starting, playing, win/loss, and pause.
 Each of these states could have one or more related screens, such as an options screen or a gameplay screen.

 >[!TIP]
 > The full [GameState Management](https://github.com/SimonDarksideJ/GameStateManagementSample) sample is available on GitHub for reference and as a library for use in your own games, [here](https://github.com/SimonDarksideJ/GameStateManagementSample).